 to a different database using

-TABLE, then the statement fails with the error
+then the statement fails with the error Trigger in

-as long as you do not try to rename a view into a different
+you do not try to rename a view into a different database.

 Any privileges granted specifically for the renamed table or view are not migrated to the new name.
 They must be changed manually.